-Cowbells, flower carpeted meadows and the curtain of high mountains accompany you from village to village and rural inn to rural inn as you walk a route exclusive to Pura Aventura through the Liebana Valley, up to the high peaks, and along the stunning Cares Gorge of the Picos de Europa mountains.
+Cowbells, flower-carpeted meadows and the curtain of high mountains accompany you from village to village and rural inn to rural inn.
+Walk a route exclusive to Pura Aventura through the Liebana Valley, up to the high peaks, and along the stunning Cares Gorge of the Picos de Europa mountains.

 You are collected at Santander airport, port, or train station for the two hour drive to Liebana Valley in the Picos de Europa National Park.
 Smallholdings dot the landscape – families still farm tiny plots of land largely by hand.
 The pace of life feels particularly gentle in this part of the mountains.
 The red roofs of the houses contrast with the deep green of the meadows.
 Stay in a tiny village high in the hills.